ucas-vg/PointTinyBenchmark/tiny_benchmark/README.md

 # Evaluation <a name='3.'/>

-you can split a val set from training setting to evalute you model.
+You can split a sub-set from training setting to evalute you model.
 For evalution on the test set, you can upload your result to ECCVW challenge (RLQ-TOP@ECCV'20).

 # Experiment <a name='4.'/>

-<a color='#00ff00'> Notice: In following tables, **updated evaluation code(compared with the WACV paper) was adopt** because orginal code handle the ignore region not very well, we have updated the evaluation code and obtained some new experimental results.
-Although the modification for the evaluation, the relevant conclusions are consistent.
+<a color='#00ff00'> Notice: in following tables, **updated evaluation code (compared with the WACV paper) was adopted**.
+Since orginal code for wacv paper handle the ignore region not very well, we have updated the evaluation code and obtained some new experimental results.
+Although the modification for evaluation, the relevant conclusions are consistent.
 Each group of experiments was run at least 3 times, and the final experimental result was the average of multiple results.</a>

-fOR details of experiment setting, please see [paper](http://openaccess.thecvf.com/content_WACV_2020/papers/Yu_Scale_Match_for_Tiny_Person_Detection_WACV_2020_paper.pdf) Section 5.1.
+For details of experiment setting, please see [paper](http://openaccess.thecvf.com/content_WACV_2020/papers/Yu_Scale_Match_for_Tiny_Person_Detection_WACV_2020_paper.pdf) Section 5.1.
 Experiments Setting

 training setting| value
 ---|---